kaiosilveira/refactoring/README.md

 - [Inline class](https://github.com/kaiosilveira/inline-class-refactoring): As a result of the flexibility we have in healthy codebases, we often move things around to test new ideas, to better isolate responsibilities, and/or to reallocate behavior throughout our layers.
 Sometimes, though, we go too far.
 This refactoring helps in these cases where we want to merge two or more classes into a single unit.

-- [Hide delegate](https://github.com/kaiosilveira/hide-delegate-refactoring): Encapsulation is in the roots of good code design, it helps in keeping coupling low by hiding the internal details of a given class / module, which allows for better and safer refactorings, freedom for exploring new ideas (which eventually leads to deeper, more supple domain models).
-This refactoring sheds some light into how to hide our delegates, therefore keeping our data encapsulated.
+- [Hide delegate](https://github.com/kaiosilveira/hide-delegate-refactoring): Encapsulation is at the roots of good code design, it helps in keeping coupling low by hiding the internal details of a given class/module, which allows for better and safer refactorings, and freedom for exploring new ideas (which eventually leads to deeper, more supple domain models).
+This refactoring sheds some light on how to hide our delegates, therefore keeping our data encapsulated.

 - [Remove middle man](https://github.com/kaiosilveira/remove-middle-man-refactoring): Encapsulation comes with a price: many small chunks of code hiding internal details and doing tiny bits of processing here and there.
 Although it's a good guideline to keep our code encapsulated and modular enough, there's always a blurred space where these guidelines can take us too far.
 This refactoring helps to revert our path when we find ourselves in this situation.

 - [Substitute algorithm](https://github.com/kaiosilveira/substitute-algorithm-refactoring): Sometimes we try our best to improve a piece of code, but it's not enough.
 Some other times, we take a look at a piece of logic and identify straightaway an easier, more readable way of implementing it.
 This refactoring helps us in these cases.

+### Moving features

+So far, all the refactorings were about creating, removing, and editing existing elements, but part of the everyday life of every fine programmer is the habit of thinking about the previous decisions made regarding where to place things, and also leveraging existing functions and code structures to reduce duplication.
+The group of refactorings below helps exact with these concerns.

+- [Move function](https://github.com/kaiosilveira/move-function-refactoring): Good software is modular, but modularization isn't by itself static.
+Finding the right place for functionality is a process of trial and error that involves previous experiences, knowledge depth and, sometimes, gut instinct.
+This refactoring helps with the cases where we have changed our minds about where to place a function.

 ## Appendix: Useful commands when cloning this codebase locally